-- 3 tablespoons butter
+- 3 Tablespoons butter

-- 1 cup panko or homemade bread crumbs
+- 1 cup panko breadcrumbs

-- Preheat oven to 350 degrees F.
+- Preheat oven to 350°F.

 - Cook the macaroni according to package directions and drain.

-- In a small bowl combine the flour, salt, mustard, onion, paprika, and pepper.
+- In a small bowl, combine the flour, salt, mustard, onion, paprika and pepper.
 Add to the melted butter and stir together for about 1 minute.

-- Bake for 15-20 minutes or until the breadcrumbs start to brown.
+- Bake for 15-20 minutes, or until the breadcrumbs start to brown.